allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * *Infractions shall be imposed at three different levels of severity:*

 * Level I: Any violation of a Code of Conduct rule is by default a Level I infraction.
 Technical leaders and instructor will be keeping track of infractions.

-:heavy_exclamation_mark: TODO: Add an action to be taken for the level I infraction

-* Warning to the student not to repeat their behavior
+ -  Warning to the student not to repeat their behavior

 * Level II: Upon the accumulation of three level I infractions, project managers and the instructor will issue a formal level II infraction.